ngochdm/ngochdm/README.md

 About me:

+👩🏻‍🎓 Graduate Student in Computer Science

+👩🏻‍💻 Data Engineer Junior

 👩🏻‍🎓 Bachelor in Computer Science (University of Science, VNU-HCM)

-👩🏻‍💻 Data Engineer Junior

 Have a nice day ヾ(•ω•\`)o